 Note: Actions performed using the BlackBerry User Administration Service or the BlackBerry Web Service API may be recorded as the account that the service is using to authenticate to the BlackBerry Administration Service rather than the individual that performed the actions.

 If required, there are five optional variables that can be modified to further narrow down the query results.
 To modify these variables, open the script and search for the following variables:

-- startDate - The date you want the search results to start from.
+- startDate - The date the search results are to start from.

-- endDate - The date you want the search results to end at.
+- endDate - The date the search results are to end at.

 - typeName - The BlackBerry Administration Service plug-in identifier.

 - plugInId - The number associated with that BlackBerry Administration Service plug-in identifier.

 To set the variable to a desired value, simply remove the double hyphen ( --) and insert the desired value.
 For example, to find all actions for UserId=5, change the script from --SET @userId = 10 to SET @userId = 5 .
 If the userId is not defined, a report will be done on all users.

 The time zone for the data returned in ChangeDateTime field is UTC, not local server time.

 Additional information can also be obtained from the BlackBerry Enterprise Server Resource Kit, using the BlackBerry Domain Administration History Reporting Tool (AdminHistory.exe), however, not all administrative tasks are audited in the database tables that this tool reports on.
 See KB32779 for more information.